QA is still one of the first disciplines cut when speed pressure rises.

 Closing view

-Digital transformation fails quietly when organizations underinvest in QA because the damage often appears as instability, delay, and rework rather than one dramatic outage.
+Digital transformation fails quietly when companies underinvest in QA.
+The damage often shows up as instability, delay, and rework rather than one dramatic outage.

 The more ambitious the delivery model, the more disciplined the QA model needs to be.